marmicode/cookbook/apps/cookbook/docs/angular/testing/01-why-vitest.md

   7| });
 ```

-### UI
+### UI Mode

-Vitest provides a [UI](https://vitest.dev/guide/ui.html) to visualize your tests, their results, and their performance.
+Vitest provides a [UI mode](https://vitest.dev/guide/ui.html) to visualize your tests, their results, their execution time, and their code coverage.

 ### Module Graph